 The request is to have a commercial short-term rental, which only affects the use of the structure.
+The property has an environmental area; however, the property received its Certificate of Occupancy in 2023, which follows all current TPW environmental standards.
+As such, there is no construction-related environmental impact.

 - e) Generation of noise, light, and glare.
 The applicant is not proposing any new exterior lighting.
 Any new lighting would need to be reviewed by Staff to ensure compliance with the ACCGOV lighting ordinance.
 STRs have sometimes been associated with excessive noise, but this is an issue that is handled through property management practices and enforcement of the noise ordinance.
 Nearby residents will be provided a 24-hour contact by the applicant in the event that a nuisance needs to be dealt with.
-Staff finds that this proposal has the potential to generate excessive noise, but light and glare should not be a problem.

-- f) The development of adjacent properties compatible with the future development map and the zoning district.
+Staff finds that this proposal has the potential to generate excessive noise, but light and glare should not be a problem. - f) The development of adjacent properties compatible with the future development map and the zoning district.

-There is no change to the Future Land use map and there is no change to the parcel's underlying RM zoning, so this is unlikely to impact the development of adjacent properties.
+There is no change to the Future Land Use Map and there is no change to the parcel's underlying RM zoning classification, so this is unlikely to impact the development of adjacent properties.